jhollowe/cpsc/content/meta/hugo.md

 ## Components

 [Hugo](https://gohugo.io/) is a tool that takes a layout template and generates a site from simple content files and the layout.
+While there definetly more aspects and configuration for Hugo, these are the the main aspects that will repeatedly be changed and added.

 ### Themes